katieAF/Ferguson_et_al_2023/README.md

 ### Usage

-Run the runMainFigures.m function to generate the main figures.
+Run the script runMainFigures.m from the Ferguson_et_al_2023 folder (or update paths in runMainFigures.m) to generate the main figures.
 The data for each main figure is contained in its respective folder.